B.A., Western Michigan University; M.Ed., Ph.D., Wayne State University

 Information and reference services, consumer health information, health sciences librarianship, information and diverse user groups

-B.S., University of Connecticut; M.A.L.S., Wesleyan University; Ph.D., University of Pittsburgh
+B.S., University of Connecticut; M.A.L.S., Wesleyan University; Ph.D.
+(Information Science), University of Pittsburgh

-Natural language processing, information retrieval, sublanguage and terminology, genre and discourse structure
+Natural language processing, health informatics, sublanguage and terminology, information representation

-B.S., Vanderbilt University; M.S., University of North Carolina at Chapel Hill; Ph.D., University of Utrecht
+B.S., Vanderbilt University; M.S.
+(Computer Science), University of North Carolina at Chapel Hill; Ph.D.
+(Computer Science), University of Utrecht

-Medical and bio-informatics, computer-human interfaces, digital libraries and open archives and information visualization
+Scholarly communications, medical and bio-informatics, computer-human interfaces, digital libraries and open archives, information visualization, interactive information searching, databases

 B.S.
 (Early Childhood Education); M.Ed.
 (Library Science), James Madison University; Ph.D., University of North Carolina at Chapel Hill